Normally, you can catch me on CNN for two hours every day. And, as much as I enjoy my job, I wanted a break.

 He is without a doubt the reason that all six of us made it to the top of the mountain (after all, he’s done it more than 200 times and even fondly recalls leading an 82-year-old and her three septuagenarian pals up there!).

-I struck an unforeseen roadblock on a penultimate night, just an hour into our eight-hour frigid uphill slog toward the summit: thirst.
+I struck an unforeseen roadblock on the penultimate night, just an hour into our eight-hour frigid uphill slog toward the summit with the help of trekking poles: thirst.
 Slurred speech, dizziness, and disorientation.
 I was terrified.

 I’d traveled this far and had no choice but to give up.
 I imagined the remainder of my group summiting without me, only to return and inform me of what I had missed.
 That never happened thanks to Dismas and his gang.
 He sprang into action, pulling garments from my body and forcing me to sit and drink and breathe.
 He came to my rescue.